UCSDCSSA/Duanzu/source/react/README.md

 `components/` will be in `.js` format and will be React Renderable JSX files.

 You also should not touch any file among the config files please notice.

+## `components/` File Organizing and Naming Instructions

+You are probably using